sspencer/mock/README.md

 1. The content-type of included files will be guessed based on the file's extension.
 2. Files are assumed to be relative to the API file (see [examples/](examples/)).

-### Update for 2021
+### New for 2021 -- Multiple Responses

 The same Method and Path may now be specified.
 Each duplicate Method / Path adds a new response to the entry.
-As you request the same API, the different responses will be returned in a cyclical fashion.
+As you request the same API, different responses are returned in a round robin fashion.

 For example: